-- 4.1.
-The precautionary principle demands that where a plan is likely to have a significant effect, it can only be adopted if the competent authority can ascertain (following an appropriate assessment) that it will not adversely affect the integrity of the European site.
-This is the role of the appropriate assessment and represents the fundamental test of an HRA; competent authorities should not normally consent or adopt proposals unless they are certain that adverse effects can be ruled out. - 4.2.
-Where it is not certain that an adverse effect can be avoided, and in line with the People Over Wind ruling, the appropriate assessment also considers whether any incorporated mitigation measures are sufficient to remove all reasonable scientific doubt about the risk of such an effect.
-Further explanation of the process is provided in section 1. - 4.3.
-Mitigation performs a different role to compensation; the former comprises measures intended to avoid, cancel or reduce adverse effects on European sites whereas the latter can only be considered under the derogations where an adverse effect cannot be avoided.
+- 4.1 Where a plan is likely to have a significant effect, it can only be adopted if the competent authority can ascertain (following an appropriate assessment) that it will not adversely affect the integrity of the European site.
+This is the role of the appropriate assessment and represents the fundamental test of an HRA; competent authorities should not normally consent or adopt proposals unless they are certain that adverse effects can be ruled out. - 4.2 Where it is not certain that an adverse effect can be avoided, and in line with the People Over Wind ruling, the appropriate assessment also considers whether any incorporated mitigation measures are sufficient to remove all reasonable scientific doubt about the risk of such an effect.
+Further explanation of the process is provided in section 1. - 4.3 Mitigation performs a different role to compensation; the former comprises measures intended to avoid, cancel or reduce adverse effects on European sites whereas the latter can only be considered under the derogations where an adverse effect cannot be avoided.
 Importantly, Principle C5.1.5 of the Handbook advises that any mitigation measures considered should be effective, reliable, timely, guaranteed to be delivered and as long terms as they need to be to achieve their objectives.
-Any doubt as to any of these criteria would introduce unhelpful uncertainty into the decision-making process. - 4.4.
-The Handbook highlights the meaning of integrity in contemporary planning policy and guidance as defined by the CJEU (Sweetman) and European Commission as the lasting preservation of the constitutive characteristics of the site before adding that for a planmaking body to conclude the absence of an adverse effect it should be convinced that no reasonable scientific doubt remains as expressed in the Waddenzee ruling:

-That is the case where no reasonable scientific doubt remains as to the absence of such effects (Para 59) and where doubt remains as to the absence of adverse effects ... the competent authority will have to refuse authorisation (Para 57).

-- 4.5.
-This should be read in the context of case law that shows this need not be absolute (the Cairngorms case), that reliance on probabilities and estimates is sometimes required (Waddenzee, para 97) but, fundamentally it remains thus "where doubt remains as to the absence of adverse effects ... the competent authority will have to refuse authorisation" (Waddenzee, Para 57). - 4.6.
-In addressing the burden of proof, the Handbook (F.10.1) states:

-Because the integrity test incorporates the application of the precautionary principle as a matter of law, and because plan assessments are, by their nature, less precise than project assessments, it is important for the assessment process to eliminate the prospect of adverse effects on site integrity in so far as that is possible at the level of specificity inherent in the nature and purpose of the particular plan.

-4.7.
-Bearing this in mind, each policy where likely significant effects could not be ruled out is taken in turn and each issue dealt with accordingly.
+Any doubt as to any of these criteria would introduce unhelpful uncertainty into the decision-making process. - 4.4 The Handbook further highlights the meaning of integrity in contemporary planning policy and guidance, both domestic and European before adding that for a plan-making body to conclude the absence of an adverse effect it should be convinced that no reasonable scientific doubt remains as expressed in the Waddenzee ruling: - 'That is the case where no reasonable scientific doubt remains as to the absence of such effects (Para 59) and where doubt remains as to the absence of adverse effects ... the competent authority will have to refuse authorisation' (Para 57). - 4.5 This should be read in the context of case law that shows this need not be absolute (the Cairngorms case), that reliance on probabilities and estimates is sometimes required (Waddenzee, para 97) but, fundamentally it remains thus 'where doubt remains as to the absence of adverse effects ... the competent authority will have to refuse authorisation' (Waddenzee, Para 57). - 4.6 In addressing the burden of proof, the Handbook (F.10.1) states: - 'Because the integrity test incorporates the application of the precautionary principle as a matter of law, and because plan assessments are, by their nature, less precise than project assessments, it is important for the assessment process to eliminate the prospect of adverse effects on site integrity in so far as that is possible at the level of specificity inherent in the nature and purpose of the particular plan.' - 4.7 Bearing this in mind, each policy where likely significant effects could not be ruled out is taken in turn and each issue dealt with accordingly.
 The effectiveness of any mitigation embedded in the policies is considered.
-If an adverse effect on the integrity of the site cannot be removed even when site-specific mitigation measures are considered, the appropriate assessment will consider if other restrictions are available that could secure a positive outcome; this could include the removal of an entire policy, or part of one, if other effective mitigation is not available.
+If an adverse effect on the integrity of the site cannot be removed even when embedded site-specific mitigation measures are considered, the appropriate assessment will consider if other restrictions are available that could secure a positive outcome; this could include the removal of an entire policy, or part of one, if other effective mitigation is not available.